Victoria Chang

 Victoria Chang’s most recent book of poems is With My Back to the World, published in 2024 by Farrar, Straus & Giroux in the U.S. and Corsair/Little Brown in the U.K. It received the Forward Prize in Poetry for Best Collection and was named a finalist for the Kingsley Tufts Poetry Award.
-OBIT (Copper Canyon Press, 2020), received the Los Angeles Times Book Prize, the Anisfield-Wolf Book Award in Poetry, and the PEN/Voelcker Award.
+OBIT (Copper Canyon Press, 2020)received the Los Angeles Times Book Prize, the Anisfield-Wolf Book Award in Poetry, and the PEN/Voelcker Award.
 It was also a finalist for the Griffin International Prize and the National Book Critics Circle Award, as well as longlisted for the National Book Award.
 Other recent books include The Trees Witness Everything and her nonfiction book, Dear Memory.
 She has written several children’s books as well and Eureka is forthcoming from FSG Books for Young Readers in 2026.
 She has received a Guggenheim Fellowship, the Chowdhury International Prize in Literature, and a National Endowment for the Arts Fellowship.
 She is the Bourne Chair in Poetry at Georgia Tech and Director of Poetry@Tech.

 Anthony Cody is a Latinx poet from Fresno, CA with lineage in the Bracero Program and Dust Bowl.
 His latest collection is The Rendering (Omnidawn, 2023).
 Anthony’s debut collection, Borderland Apocrypha (Omnidawn, 2020) has been awarded a Whiting Award and an American Book Award, and has been recognized by the National Book Foundation, PEN America, the Los Angeles Times, Poets & Writers, among others.
 He teaches in the low-residency MFA at Randolph College, is visiting faculty at the Iowa Writers’ Workshop and is co-publisher of Noemi Press.